Radical Innovation Definitions & Examples

 Examples of Radical Innovation

 Disruptive innovation is associated with radical change.
-No matter what industry you belong to, the concept can take on many forms and requires creativity and the ability to implement new ideas in organizations.
+No matter what industry you belong to, the concept can take on many forms and requires creativity and the ability to generate new ideas in organizations.

 Radical innovations have the potential to change customers’ lives and the way we conduct business.
 This section shows some prominent examples of how radical innovation has shaped our world today.